-- 1. Create a new function in the zenon Editor.

-- 2. Navigate to the node Variable.

-- 3. Select the Driver commands entry.
+- 2. Navigate to the node Variable. - 3.
+Select the Driver commands entry.

-The dialog for configuration is opened.
+The dialog for configuration is opened

 - 4. Select the desired driver and the required command. - 5.
-Close the dialog by clicking on OK and ensure that the function is executed in Runtime.
+Close the dialog by clicking on OK and ensure that the function is executed in the Runtime.
 Heed the notices in the Driver command function in the network section.